thonihoward/Commons-Technology/README.md

 # Commons-Technology

-A One-Stop Training Hub for Newcomb Institute's Event Space Technologies.

-Click on the links below to view training instructions and videos:
+This tutorial is a a One-Stop Training Hub for Newcomb Institute's Event Space Technologies.
+Click on the links below to view training instructions and videos.

 -----------------------------------------------
 **EVENT SPACES - 300 and 301**